Welcome to the Pikesville Farmers Market! Every Tuesday, 2-6pm at Pomona Square

 - Sorry, no pets allowed (exception: service animals on leashes).

-- PLEASE DO NOT HOP OVER THE CAUTION TAPE!
-We have roped areas off to protect our vendors and to control the number of shoppers in our market for your safety.
+- PLEASE DO NOT HOP OVER THE CONSTRUCTION FENCING!
+We have areas blocked off to protect our vendors and to control the number of shoppers in our market for your safety.

 - Avoid gathering and congregating.

 - Know what you want to get before you arrive.
 For your own health, do not linger at the market.
 Leave as soon as you have what you need.

 - Do not touch products & produce unless you intend to purchase them.